jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Best-Practices/Restore-Backup-To-Self-Built-Database/Restore-Backup-To-Self-Built-MariaDB-Database.md

 * The version of self-created database needs to be consistent with that of source database of backup file.
 * The backup unzip software only supports execution under Linux.
 * The system dependences of decompression tool are: openssl, gzip, tee, python (version>=2.7).
-* Percona xtrabackup >= 2.4 has been installed on the current system; If it is not installed, see [Official manual] (https://www.percona.com/doc/percona-xtrabackup/2.4/index.html).
+* Percona xtrabackup >= 2.4 has been installed on the current system; If it is not installed, see [Official manual](https://www.percona.com/doc/percona-xtrabackup/2.4/index.html).

 ## Operation Description
 1. Install environmental dependence, see precautions